-Have you ever been caught in the middle of your hike in a fog so thick that you couldn't see more than 5 meters in front of you?
-This is not an experience you would like to live through without a handheld hiking GPS.
+Have you ever been caught in the middle of your hike in a thick fog that you couldn't see more than 5 meters in front of you?
+It is not an experience you would like to live through without a handheld hiking GPS.

-You find yourself unable to orient yourself, and if weather gets bad, your exciting excursion will quickly turn into a nightmare.
+You find yourself unable to orient yourself, and if the weather gets bad, your exciting excursion will quickly become a nightmare.